 Apart from participation based on time-boundaries, a notion of participation of persistants is required.
 Consider John drinking some water, p.
 This corresponds to a participation relation between the persistant j{pers} and p, because every presential instance of j{pers} is constrained to a single time boundary.
 On the other hand, the persistant gives rise to a part or a "layer" of the process, not cut along the temporal dimension, but regarding persistant participants.
-Such parts of a process are called processual roles, because they essentially capture the role of the participant in a process.
-In the given example, John plays the role of the drinker, while the water has the role of the "drunken".
+Such parts of a process are called processual roles, because they essentially capture the role of the drinker, while the water has the role of the "drunken".
 To a large extent, processual roles exhibit the character of processes, i.e., they are temporally extended entities.
 However, the processual roles of a process are mutually dependent, i.e., they cannot exist independently.

-The notion of processual roles can be generalized as a structural layer of a process.
+The notion of processual roles can be generalized as a structural layer of a material process, i.e. a process whose boundaries are material structures.
 A structural layer q of some process p is a "portion" of p satisfying the following conditions:

 - 1. q is a process, such that every boundary contains a material structure, - 2. p and q are projected onto the same chronoid, and - 3.
-Let t_1 , t_2 be arbitrary time-boundaries of the framing chronoid of p, such that t_1 occurs before t_2 , and let $prb(q, t_1, e)$ and $prb(p, t_2, f)$.
-Then: if m is a material structure that is contained in the q-boundary e, and e is a material structure that is contained in the e-boundary e, and e is a material structure that is contained in the e-boundary e, and e is a material structure that is contained in the e-boundary e, and e is a material structure that is contained in the corresponding e-boundary e, where e is e is contained in the corresponding e-boundary e, where e is e is e in e is contained in the corresponding e-boundary e, where e is e is e in e is e in e is e in e i
+Let t_1 , t_2 be arbitrary time-boundaries of the framing chronoid of p, such that t_1 occurs before t_2 , and let $procbd(q, t_1, e)$ and $procbd(p, t_2, f)$.
+Then: if m is a material structure that is contained in the q-boundary e, and n is a material structure that is contained in the p-boundary f, and m, n are ontically connected, ontic(m, n), then n is contained in the corresponding q-boundary g, where $procbd(q, t_2, g)$.